Skip to main content

 Clinical Evidence

 Ferrous sulfate is the form recommended by WHO guidelines and used in the vast majority of iron deficiency and anemia trials.
 It has the deepest evidence base for efficacy.
-However, bisglycinate head-to-head trials consistently show equivalent hemoglobin improvement at lower elemental doses.
+Smaller head-to-head trials suggest bisglycinate can achieve comparable iron-status improvement at lower elemental doses, though its overall evidence base is shallower.

 GI Tolerability

 GI side effects are the #1 reason patients discontinue iron supplements.
-Studies show ferrous sulfate causes GI complaints in 30-50% of users, while bisglycinate reduces this to under 10%.
-The chelated structure prevents free iron from irritating the gut lining.
+A systematic review and meta-analysis found ferrous sulfate roughly doubles the risk of gastrointestinal side effects versus placebo (Tolkien et al., 2015), and chelated bisglycinate is generally better tolerated, though direct head-to-head data are limited.
+The chelated structure is thought to prevent free iron from irritating the gut lining.

 Cost